Professional Natural Gas Line Installation, Repair, & Maintenance Across the Midlands

 Gas Line Inspection & Maintenance Services

-You should have your gas system inspected at least once a year to confirm there are no necessary repairs and that no leaks could form or have formed.
+Prevention is the best way to avoid unexpected repairs to your gas system.
 Depending on whether you’re a business owner or landlord, there may be legal regulations you need to follow for how often you have your line inspected.
-Prevention is the best way to avoid unexpected repairs.
 If you want or need regular inspection and maintenance on your gas line, Kay Plumbing is qualified to provide it.

 Gas Appliance Installation & Connection Repairs

-A new gas line means installing appliances that can connect to it.
-We’ll make sure your appliances are correctly installed, so you aren’t worried about needing to call someone out after us or the potential for a gas leak.
+We’ll make sure your appliances are correctly installed, so you aren’t worried about the potential for a gas leak.
 If you’ve noticed one of your gas-fueled fixtures is having problems, it’s most likely an issue with its connection to the gas main.
-For something like your hot water heater or stove, you may be interested in same-day or emergency repair services.
+For something like your water heater or stove, you may be interested in same-day or emergency repair services.

 Gas Line Repair & Leak Detection Services